madhav-datt/spell-check/README.md

     * Take into account words with 2 corrections instead of 1.
     * Consider word hash values with frequency > 1 and Edit Distance = 2.

-* Optimize library for space.
-Currently, consumes a lot of memory.
+* ~~Optimize library for space.
+Currently, consumes a lot of memory.~~

+* Learning from user inputs
+    * Add text from files checked by user into word data.
+    * Process and update word frequency file.